genesis-one-seven/xahl-node/README.md

 To download the script(s) to your local node & install, read over the following sections and when ready simply copy and paste the code snippets to your terminal window.

-## to UPDATE
+## How to UPDATE from older scripts like go140point6

-if you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` you WILL need to save them FIRST with
+older versions, where the allow list was saved in `/etc/nginx/sites-available/xahau` WILL need saving FIRST, (as we now have a unified allowlist file)

         sudo nano /etc/nginx/sites-available/xahau

+to open them into nano, or you what maybe useful as you can scroll easier is to

+        sudo cat /etc/nginx/sites-available/xahau

+now you can either write down your ip allow list manually, or copy and paste them into another notepad, where you can copy and paste them back into the auto generated nginx_allowlist.conf when install has finished.

-## Clone the repo, and prep for starting
+## Clone the repo and Install

-whatever folder you git clone to, is the place it will use to clone the xahaud image, and where the nginx allowlist will be;
+whatever folder you git clone to, is the place it will use to clone the xahaud image, and where the nginx allowlist will be, so initially it would be good to;

+        cd ~

+which changes working directory into your "home" directory of the user you are in.

         apt install git
         git clone https://github.com/gadget78/xahl-node
         cd xahl-node
         chmod +x *.sh

-adjust default settings with the var file if needed (see "vars file" below) then start the install with;
+now install with;

         sudo ./setup.sh

+this this go through a serious of questions (in blue) and output all info along the way

+one of the questions for example is to eneter additional IPs into the allow list,

+when finished, it will give a little nfo, on how to check its working,

+also shows you where the new `nginx_allowlist.conf` file is. just in case you need to enter more in future (doing command `nginx -s reload` after the edit)

-### Vars file _(xahl_node.vars)_
+### Vars file for Advanced users

-The vars file allows you to manually update variables which helps to avoid interactive prompts during the install;
+there is a xahl.node.vars file, to adjust how the setup.sh is configured, but this is only needed for advanced users

+to adjust the default settings via this file, edit it using your preferred editor such as nano;

+        nano ~/xahl-node/xahl_node.vars

+there are MANY things that can be adjusted, but the main useful ones are

+- `ALWAYS_ASK` - "true" so setup can be configured to not ask you if there is an entery already, useful to re-generate files/setting
+- `INSTALL_UPDATES` - "true" this setting can be used to turn off the checking/installing up linux updates, and default install packages
+- `VARVAL_CHAIN_NAME` - "mainnet" this is the main "mode" of setup
+- `INSTALL_UFW` - "true" chose to install or not
+- `INSTALL_CERTBOT_SSL` - "true" VERY useful for switch off the need for SSL to be installed, so it can be install behind another front end
+- `INSTALL_LANDINGPAGE` - "true" so you can switch off the landing page generation
+- `INSTALL_TOML` - "true" so you can switch of .toml file generation

+#### .env file

+all the questions asked in setup, are saved in file called `.env` this is so they dont get altered by updateding the repo (git pull)

 - `USER_DOMAIN` - your server domain.
 - `CERT_EMAIL` - email address for certificate renewals etc.
+- `TOML_EMAIL` - email address for the PUBBLIC .toml file.
 - `XAHAU_NODE_SIZE` - allows you to state the "size" of the node, this will change the amount of RAM, and HDD thats used.

-The file also controls the default packages that are installed on the node;

-to adjust the default settings via this file, edit it using your preferred editor such as nano;

-        nano ~/xahl-node/xahl_node.vars

-there are 3 size options tiny/medium/huge, `medium` is the default.
-- `tiny` -  less than 8G-RAM 50GB-HDD
-- `medium` - 16G-RAM 250GB-HDD
-- `huge` - 32G+RAM nolimit-HDD

-there are other options in the vars file to, like;

-you can choose to opt out in installing and using certbot (SSL via lets encrypt), this is useful if install is behind another instance of nginx/NginxProxyManager etc

 ---

-### Nginx related
+# Nginx related

 All the domain specific config is contained in the file `NGX_CONF_NEW`/xahau (this and `default` is deleted, and recreated when running the script)